Sloppy Jane: Madison (2020–present)

 On September 9, 2021 Sloppy Jane signed to Phoebe Bridgers' Saddest Factory Records, as Bridgers was the band's former bassist.
 Their second studio album, Madison, was released on November 5 of the same year.
 Madison had two release shows where the album was played in full, one in Brooklyn on November 7, 2021 and one in Los Angeles on December 3, 2021.
 Following these performances the band opened for Iceage in February and March 2022.
 The band then played South by Southwest on March 16 for the saddestfactory showcase and opened for a few shows on Phoebe Bridgers’ tour in May.
 Sloppy Jane then went on their Madison Tour October and November 2022.
 These shows were black-tie required.

 For the one-year anniversary of Madison the band released the 7” vinyl “My Misery Will Bury You” featuring two versions of “Wilt”, the Madison version and a cover done by Phoebe Bridgers in 2015.
 Following the year of touring, Dahl moved to Cerro Gordo, an abandoned mining town in the Owens Valley near Lone Pine, California.
 Dahl, along with other members of the mining town project, has ambitions of building a recording studio in the town for musicians to use.
 On April 17, Haley Dahl announced on the Sloppy Jane Instagram page they would be selling a limited amount of autographed Madison vinyl, and for an extra fee, a lyric of the buyer’s choice written with the autograph.
 They went on sale April 18, and sold out that day.

 In 2023 Sloppy Jane released a full visual album of Madison featuring eight new music videos to accompany the three already existing ones ("Party Anthem", "Jesus and Your Living Room Floor", and "Wilt").
 The film was directed by Mika Lungulov-Klotz.
 The music video for Bianca Castafiore was produced by Lyssa Current and directed by Lungulov-Klotz.
 The film featured Haley Dahl as the Main, and John Ennis as "The Tooth Fairy" (who played the same character in the music video for "Mindy" from the album Willow), along with other uncredited actors and musicians.

 The Madison Visual Album premiered on May 19 at the Spectacle Theater in Brooklyn, New York.
 With the premiere, there was a Q&A with Haley Dahl and Lungulov-Klotz.
 The Visual Album premiered digitally on May 22 on Sloppy Jane’s YouTube channel.

-In the 2024 film I Saw the TV Glow, Sloppy Jane appeared with Phoebe Bridgers, performing "Claw Machine" in a memorable scene.
+In the 2024 film I Saw the TV Glow, Sloppy Jane appeared with Phoebe Bridgers, performing "Claw Machine".